Internal Linking for SEO – Beginners Guide

 Orphan pages are wasted money.

-- Go to your LinkBoss Links Report (or export from GSC).
+- Go to your LinkBoss Links Report (or export from Google Search Console).

 - Filter for pages with 0 Incoming Internal Links.

-- The Fix: Don’t just add random links.
+- The Fix: Do not just add random links.
 Find 3-5 older, high-authority posts that are topically relevant.
 Add a sentence (or use LinkBoss’s Smart Context feature to write one for you) and link to the orphan.
+Run your orphan pages through a free orphan page checker to get a complete list of disconnected pages.

-- Result: You will often see these pages pop into the index within 48 hours.
+- Result: You will see these pages pop into the index within 48 hours.

 Strategy 2: The “Freshness” Boost

 Google loves fresh content.
-But updating an old post isn’t enough; you need to reintegrate it into your site.
+But updating an old post is not enough; you need to reintegrate it into your site.

 - Pick a “stale” post that has dropped in rankings.